dmitrycello/yaglpp/docs/USAGE.md

 ![07-resources-2](07-resources-2.png)

-Open the two newly created flies in the editor window, and replace their content with the following in _resource.h_ file:
+Open the two newly created flies in the editor window, and replace their content with the following code:
 ```
 // resource.h
 ```
-and in _Resource.rc_ file:
 ```
 // Resource.rc
 #include "resource.h"